Anuraag-hub/VideoGameSearchEngine/README.md

 # NgVideoGameDb

 This is an online video game database application that enables users to search and view details of 100,000+ games.
 Made with crazy visuals and an aesthetic UI, this project uses a public API to create a game database website.
+Follow https://rapidapi.com/accujazz/api/rawg-video-games-database/details for more details on how to use the API.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.6.

 ## Development server